xpdAcq/xpdAcq/docs/quickstart.rst

 If you can't find the right terminal, please ask the instrument scientist.
 This is important to make sure that there is a clean start for your experiment.
-However, if later in your experiment you ever have to restart your terminals, then you type at the command line ``bsui`` for both the collection and analysis terminals.
+However, if later in your experiment you ever have to restart your terminals, then you type at the command line ``xpdui`` for both the collection and analysis terminals.

 2. Make sure that the software has been properly configured for your beamtime.
 In